-The dates that define Steve Bannon's sharp rise and fall
+Charting Steve Bannon's sharp rise and fall

 As executive chairman of Breitbart - a combative conservative site with an anti-establishment agenda - Bannon was an early cheerleader for Trump and Trumpism.

-But it was not until 15 months into the businessman's presidential race that Bannon joined his team.
+But it was not until 15 months into the property tycoon's presidential race that Bannon joined his team.

 By that point he was already, according to a profile on the Bloomberg website, "the most dangerous political operative in America", a man with Democrats and establishment Republicans in his crosshairs, and a knack for well-timed confrontation.
 A disruptive Trump presented Bannon with a golden opportunity.